MicrosoftDocs/sdk-api/sdk-api-src/content/d3dcommon/ne-d3dcommon-_d3d_include_type.md

 ## -description

-Values that indicate the location of a shader #include file.
+Flags for indicating the location of an include file.

 ## -enum-fields